yuhko-msft/microsoft-graph-docs/api-reference/beta/api/recommendationresource-complete.md

 ---
 title: "recommendationResource: complete"
-description: "Update a recommendationResource status to completedByUser"
+description: "Complete a recommendationResource object and update its status to completedByUser."
 author: "hafowler"
 ms.localizationpriority: medium
 ms.prod: "directory-management"
 doc_type: apiPageType
 ---

-# Complete a recommendationReosurce
+# recommendationResource: reactivate
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Updates the status of a [recommendationResource](../resources/recommendationresource.md) to `completedByUser`.
+Complete a [recommendationResource](../resources/recommendationresource.md) object and update its status to `completedByUser`.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).